wallymathieu/assertfail/_posts/2021-11-10-Can-net-compete-with-nodejs.md

 Building and starting a minimal .net API in C# takes a few seconds (around 4 seconds for .net 6 and around 7 seconds for .net 5 on my machine) while starting a minimal nodejs API on Windows takes at most 1 second.
 These numbers should be taken with a grain of salt.
 Once you have thousands of lines of TypeScript the performance to parse these can impose a significant overhead.

 F# has the REPL going for it so you might not have the same need for startup performance.
+[Hot reload](https://devblogs.microsoft.com/dotnet/introducing-net-hot-reload/) takes only a few seconds (maybe 2 seconds on my machine) why that makes for a nicer experience.

 ## Conclusion